-Our Programmes connect different ages, backgrounds and cultures and create spaces for children from less developed parts of Cape Town to CONNECT AND LEARN THROUGH PLAY.
+We connect different ages, backgrounds and cultures and facilitate CONNECTION AND LEARNING THROUGH PLAY.

-We facilitate children to have enjoyable learning experiences with their families in the Play@Home programme, with their communities through our Circles Programme and with their broader South African family through our Fun Day and Connect programmes.
+We facilitate children to connect with their families in the Play@Home programme, with their communities through our Circles Programme and with their broader South African family through our Fun Day programme.

 Connecting youth as positive role models with their communities

 Our Play Ambassadors implement the Play@Home programme, Fun Day events and run Storytime Circles supported by our team with training, mentorship and a peer support structure.

 Hear what Puleng has to say about her experience

 Our youth empowerment programme supports young people to become positive role models who use play to uplift their communities.
 Youth from the communities we work in apply to participate in a journey of personal development and to become a Sisanda Play Ambassador.